 1. Preheat your oven to 350 degrees.

-2. Mix brown sugar, olive oil, granulated sugar and butter on medium speed in electric stand mixer (if available) until smooth and incorporated.
+2. Mix brown sugar, olive oil, granulated sugar and butter on medium speed in electric stand mixer (or in a bowl using a handheld mixer) until smooth.

 3. With the mixer on low, add in the eggs one at a time.
-Add the vanilla, and mix until well blended.
+Then add the vanilla, and mix until well blended.

-4. In another medium bowl, whisk all-purpose flour, bread flour, baking powder, baking soda and salt.
+4. In another medium bowl, whisk all-purpose flour, baking powder, baking soda and salt.

-5. Add the dry ingredients to the wet ingredients and fold until the cookie dough is well blended.
-You still want to see streaks of flour.
+5. Add the dry ingredients to the wet ingredients a little at a time, until the cookie dough is well blended.
+It’s okay to still see streaks of flour.

-7. Use a cookie scoop or spoon and place cookies about 3 inches apart on cookie sheet.
+7. Use a cookie scoop or spoon and place spoonfuls of dough about 2-3 inches apart on cookie sheet.
 This isn’t an exact spacing guide.
 Basically, the bigger your cookie dough pieces, the more space you should allow.